Christopher Wyrod left the Foundation in 2019.

-Christopher Wyrod is The Asia Foundation’s deputy country representative in Indonesia.
+Christopher Wyrod was formerly The Asia Foundation’s deputy country representative in Indonesia.
 He has worked in international development since 1994 with a particular focus on governance, peace building, and democratic transitions.

 Prior to joining the Foundation, Christopher Wyrod spent six years directing political transition programs for the United States Agency for International Development (USAID) in Myanmar, Côte d’Ivoire, and Sri Lanka as Deputy and Acting Country Representative for the Office of Transition Initiatives (OTI).
 In Myanmar, Wyrod designed strategy and programming to mitigate inter-communal conflict and support the peace process.
 He also led the U.S. Embassy’s election observation team in Rakhine State during Myanmar’s historic democratic vote in 2015.
 Before working in Myanmar, Wyrod directed USAID’s post-conflict reintegration program in Sri Lanka following the end of its 26-year civil war, focusing on conflict-affected communities in the north and east of the country.